-The ventricle, which is essentially a muscle, has to do a few things for a person’s heart to function.
+The ventricle, which is in essence a muscle, has to do a few things for a person’s heart to function.

-It has to contract with enough speed and force to push the oxygenated blood into the aorta as it withstands the greater aortic pressure and overcomes the pressure that stretches it and other main arteries, facilitating sudden spikes in blood volume (ejection and contraction during systole).
+Next, it has to contract with enough speed and force to push the oxygenated blood into the aorta as it withstands greater aortic pressure and overcomes the pressure that stretches it and other main arteries, facilitating sudden spikes in blood volume (ejection and contraction during systole).